Norway flag

 Visa and residency

 Focus cities: Oslo, Bergen, Trondheim.
-Local reality: public transport is practical, while housing can become the main pressure point in major cities.
+Local reality: In Oslo, public transport is practical, while housing can become the main pressure point in major cities.

 Quick Stats